Tajk2001/FitBlueprint/README.md

 npx expo start
 ```

+Ensure the FastAPI backend is running at `http://localhost:8000`.

+---

 ## 💻 Running the Web App

 The React web frontend is located in `web/` and uses Vite with Tailwind CSS.